Renting out a room in your home

 The licence agreement can be adjusted to suit the needs of the landlord and the student.

-Rental income and social welfare payments
+Rental income and your social welfare payments and medical card

 If you are getting a means-tested weekly social assistance payment, Supplementary Welfare Allowance or Working Family Payment, you can get up to €269.23 a week (€14,000 per year) for renting out a room in your own home without it affecting your social welfare payment.